Finland beats Denmark at Euro 2020 after Eriksen’s collapse

 At the final whistle, Finland’s players celebrated loudly in front of their fans, while Denmark’s hugged on the field.

-Top-ranked Belgium and Russia are also in Group B at Euro 2020.
+Top-ranked Belgium beat Russia 3-0 in the other Group B match at Euro 2020.

 More AP soccer: https://apnews.com/hub/Soccer and https://twitter.com/AP_Sports